shivanigupta004/DSA1/README.md

 -1
 5 6 7 1 2 3 4

+🧮 Sorting Algorithms in Java
+This project demonstrates two classic sorting techniques—Bubble Sort and Selection Sort—implemented in both ascending and descending order.

 🔁 Bubble Sort (Ascending)
 Method: bubblesorting(int[] arr)
 Logic: Repeatedly compares adjacent elements and swaps them if they’re in the wrong order.